MonoFlauta/Newgrounds-Unity-API-Helper/README.md

 # Newgrounds Unity API Helper
 The Newgrounds Unity API Helper is a wrapper that tries to be more friendly for developers that use mostly Unity when trying to use the [Newgrounds](https://www.newgrounds.com/) API.
+It also tries to simplify it's use by making the request through a single calling method or gives extra performance functionality.
 ## About the API
-The official [Newgrounds API](https://www.newgrounds.io/) is included in the project inside the Package folder under the name of * *NewgroundsAPI* * .
+The official [Newgrounds API](https://www.newgrounds.io/) is included in the project inside the NewgroundsUnityAPIHelper folder under the name of *NewgroundsAPI*.
 It was originally made by [Josh Tuttle (a.k.a PsychoGoldfish)](https://psychogoldfish.newgrounds.com/) and his contribution was crucial for all developers that wanted to use the Newgrounds API in their web games made with Unity.
 ## About the helper
 Even the API is already very useful as it is and you can do everything with it, I personally preferred to always create a wrapper in order to work more comfortable.
 The main goal of the wrapper is to simplify the use of the API and even add a few performance tricks.